ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Applicability:
 : Preconnection

-This property specifies whether the application considers it useful to enable / disable / configure a checksum when sending data, or decide whether to require a checksum or not when receiving data.
-This property applies to Connections and Connection Groups.
-This is not a strict requirement, as it signifies a reduction in reliability.
-The default is full checksum coverage without being able to change it, and requiring a checksum when receiving.
+This property specifies whether the application considers it useful to enable, disable, or configure a checksum when sending a Message, or configure whether to require a checksum or not when receiving.
+The default is full checksum coverage without the option to configure it, and requiring a checksum when receiving.

 ### Corruption Protection Length {#send-checksum}